ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 Some examples that ship with Sphinx:

 * A linkcheck builder that tells you about broken URL's
-* A builder that outputs all the things changed in the latest version of your code for a changelog
+* A builder that outputs all the changes in the latest version of your code for a changelog
 * An XML builder that outputs a representation of your documents in XML
 * A Man page builder that builds man pages from your documentation
 * JSON builder that outputs your pages as HTML inside of JSON, with some metadata, for embedding dynamically

-You can get as creative as you like with custom builders, as many current members of the Sphinx community have already done.
+You can get as creative as you like with custom builders, which is another place to extend Sphinx outside of the markup.

 Tradeoffs with Sphinx
 ---------------------